The above photo was taken in our classroom during a Public Stargaze with a guest lecturer, Les Johnson, of NASA/MSFC.

 (we have a big planet):

 ORION is a local science and engineering oriented group that supports astronomy public events, field trips and lectures on current related topics.
 Group activities are centered in Oak Ridge and at TAO.
 Orion members support the Tamke Allan Observatory family nights on the first and second Saturday of each month.
-Monthly meetings are held at the Oak Ridge Civic Center on third Wednesday evenings at 1900 h (7:00 PM).
+Monthly meetings are held at the Oak Ridge Historic Grove Theater on third Wednesday evenings at 1900 h (7:00 PM).

 Astronomers from the Oak Ridge Isochronous Observation Network (ORION) and the Smokey Mountain Astronomical Society (SMAS) groups participate in most TAO events.
 TAO serves as the center for astronomy classes, optical astronomy and radio astronomy observing as well as and public stargazes on the first and third Saturdays of each month.